You have already learnt how to create a task list with suitable dependencies, durations and how to assign and manage resources in Microsoft Project.

-This course is designed for a person who has an understanding of project management concepts, who has the basic skills to create and modify project plans using Microsoft Project, and who needs to use Microsoft Project to manage and customise those plans through the implementation stage of a project.
+This course is designed for a person who has an existing understanding of project management concepts, who already has the skills to create and modify project plans using Microsoft Project, and who needs to use Microsoft Project to further manage and customise those plans through the implementation stage of a project.

 - An understanding of project management concepts.